 Dual Diagnosis Treatment and Therapies at 1st Step

-1st Step Behavioral Health provides clients with comprehensive dual diagnosis treatment and therapies to support them in recovery.
+As a dual diagnosis drug rehab, 1st Step Behavioral Health provides clients with comprehensive treatment and therapies to support them in recovery.
 Several levels of support are provided as patients progress in their recovery and transition back into the community.
-Treatment options include:
+Substance abuse treatment options include:

 - Partial Hospitalization